oulib-data-projects/OULib-instructor-training/_episodes/01-welcome.md

 * Focus on what is best for the community
 * Show courtesy and respect towards other community members

-If you believe someone is violating the Code of Conduct, we ask that you report it to The Carpentries Code of Conduct Committee by completing [this form](https://goo.gl/forms/KoUfO53Za3apOuOK2).

 ## Introductions
-Hello everyone, and welcome to The Carpentries instructor training.
-We are very pleased to have you with us.
+Hello everyone, and welcome to The Modified Carpentries Instructor Training We are very pleased to have you with us.

 > ## Today's Trainers
 >